sfc-gh-DShaw98/Snowpark_Hands-on_Lab/README.md

 # Pre-Workshop Instructions
 We recommend scheduling a call to review all Snowflake account setup and Python environment setup several days in advance for the Snowpark Hands-on Lab to ensure all pre-work is completed.
-This will allow the participants to focus solely on running through the three (3) hands-on lab notebooks which include:
+This will allow the participants to focus solely on running through the three (3) hands-on lab notebooks.
+We would also recommend using your Snowflake account for this Hands-on Lab to ensure Snowpark runs effectively within your account.

 **Snowflake Environment Setup**